 A physician completes four years of medical school plus three to seven years of residency, including up to 16,000 hours of clinical training, according to the American Medical Association.
 In contrast, a nurse practitioner completes only two to three years of graduate-level education and 500 to 720 hours of clinical training.

-TMA is championing more sustainable solutions to physician workforce shortages, such as expanding funding for graduate medical education, loan forgiveness programs, and the Texas Medical Board, which requires additional staff to process historic numbers of medical licensure applications.
+TMA is championing more sustainable solutions to physician workforce shortages, such as expanding funding for graduate medical education, rural loan forgiveness programs, telemedicine and broadband expansion, and the Texas Medical Board, which requires additional staff to process historic numbers of medical licensure applications.

 Fortunately, preliminary budget bills from both the House and the Senate include funding to sustain GME residency positions created in recent years and to create new ones, which are critical to protecting the state’s substantial investment in medical education and to growing Texas’ physician workforce.